Paula9t9/firstWebApp/README.md

 # Songr

 A basic web app for Code 401 students to get familiar with the basics of Spring.

+Add albums to a database and see them listed on the page.

 ## Features

-As of right now, this application only has a couple of basic routes:
+#### Basic routes

      /hello